lexandr0s/bittorrent-utils/README.md

 Autotransfer is a utility to transfer BTTs from one in-app wallet to another automatically.
 It is useful when you want to collect tokens from your wallets in one place and prevent spending them while downloading with BitTorrent or μTorrent clients.
-This utility checks the balance of the specified wallets with selected interval, if BTT is available, transfers them to another specified wallet.
+This utility checks the balance of the specified donor wallets with selected interval, if BTT is available, transfers them to specified recipient wallet.

 #### AUTOTRANSFER_INTERVAL_SECONDS